 In August of 2020, we surveyed the community about what types of activities people would enjoy while COVID safety precautions are in place.
 A self-guided tour of the Preserve was highest on the list, so here it is!

 This QR code-based tour is meant to offer a sampler of everything the preserve has to offer.
-It follows the Highland Trail down to the Cathance River where it joins the Cathance River Trail and loops back around.
 The locations range from vernal pools and natural features to past human history and how CREA uses the preserve today.

 To join the fun, simply download a QR scanning app on your phone from your device’s App Store.
 The trail starts on the Highland Trail.
 From the Ecology Center parking, go down the steps to Rensenbrink Way and follow it to the kiosk.
-Turn left onto the Highland Trail and keep an eye out for codes, which are in obvious places (such as blazed trees) along the trail!
+Turn left (northwest) onto the Highland Trail and keep an eye out for codes, which are in obvious places (such as blazed trees) along the trail!
 Codes are located along the Highland Trail then east along the Cathance River Trail, returning to the Ecology Center via the Beaver and Highland Trails.

 This map includes the rough locations of all ten QR code spots to help aid you in your adventure.
 Happy hiking!